 Old Orchard Beach Station

-The Old Orchard Beach train platform is just steps away from the beach, pier, and attractions, which makes it easier than ever to enjoy a day or more at the shore.
+The Old Orchard Beach train platform is just steps away from the pier, attractions, and the beach that Boston Globe has named the Best Beach for Rail Travelers in New England!
+The Amtrak Downeaster makes it easier than ever to enjoy a day or more at the shore.

-Old Orchard Beach is a seasonal stop that is open from April 14, 2014 through October 2014.
+Old Orchard Beach is a seasonal stop that is open from May 23, 2016 through mid October 2016.

 Quik-Trak Ticketing Hours